jameslmartin/jameslmart.in/source/content/travel/packing.md

 - My girlfriend's Patagonia nanopuff: The packability is unmatched.
 Have only worn it a handful of times, but it will be useful in Europe.

 - A thrifted Zara sweater: $7 CAD at Value Village in Landsdowne.
-Probably the best/most versatile midweight/lightweight layer
+Probably the best/most versatile midweight/lightweight layer I packed.

 - A thrifted Patagonia capilene longsleeve: Not needed much in Cape Town summer, I'm holding on to this for cold European weather.
 It's cozy and comfy.

-- Nike running sweater: Also found at the Nike outlet, this is more for running and to wear when the Zara sweater starts to smell...)
+- Nike running sweater: Also found at the Nike outlet, this is more for running and to wear when the Zara sweater starts to smell...

 - My favorite button down/"flannel" like layer: From some random brand, I found this for a few dollars at the Goodwill off Lake Austin Boulevard in Austin.
 Works in too many situations to enumerate, from hiking to dressing up a t-shirt for a jazz show.